-Each county may submit 1 entry total for 50294.
+Each county may submit 1 entry total for 50294; and 1 entry for 50297.

 Small Engine displays must be no larger than 4' x 4' display board.
 Exhibits must be portable.
 No complete engines, lawn tractors, tillers, chainsaws, etc. are permitted for display.
 No electrical power is available for displays/exhibits.